-- Make sure you are using a version control system to keep track of your code as well as your test cases.
+- Make sure you are using a version control system to keep track of your test scripts.

 - In addition to writing cases to verify the behavior, write cases to ensure performance of the code.

 - Perform unit tests continuously and frequently.